Freedom from Torture: Statistics

 Since its founding in 1985, the organisation has received more than 57,000 referrals.

 In 2016, Freedom from Torture's centres received 1,066 referrals for individuals from 76 different countries.
 The highest number of referrals came from Sri Lanka (230), Iran (140), Afghanistan (108), Nigeria (64), Democratic Republic of Congo (62), Turkey (56), Iraq (55), Pakistan (53), Syria (48) and Sudan (46).

 Ninety-nine per cent of Freedom from Torture clients are asylum seekers or refugees, who have fled torture and persecution usually in their home countries.

-Medico-Legal reports
+Medical legal reports

 The organisation's Medico Legal Report Service accepts referrals from torture survivors, their friends and family, GPs, solicitors, refugee community organisations or any other voluntary or statutory sector body.
-Medico-legal reports provide detailed evidence of the extent of a torture survivor’s injuries and trauma.
+Medico-legal reports provide detailed evidence of the extent of a torture survivor's injuries and trauma.
 Freedom from Torture's team of clinical staff apply international standards for documenting torture in these assessments.

 Funding

 Freedom from Torture is an independent registered charity.
-According to the organization's Annual Report 2015, they rely on donations from individuals for almost three quarters of their funding.
+According to the organization's Annual Report, individual donations made up almost 75% of their funding in 2015.
 They raise income using a variety of methods and from a variety of sources.